h2ocube/atom/packages/language-babel/README.md

   ```

 * #### Babel Source Path, Babel Transpile Path and Babel Maps Path
   These a directories based on the project root.
-A project root is either implicit ( baed on an Atom folders root directory) or explicit ( based upon the root defined in the nearest `.languagebabel` file with a property `"projectRoot": true` )
+A project root is either implicit ( based on an Atom folders root directory) or explicit ( based upon the root defined in the nearest `.languagebabel` file with a property `"projectRoot": true` )

   Only files found under the `project/babelsourcepath` will be candidates for transpilation.
 If multiple project root folders exist then `babelsourcepath` may exist in any or all folders.